BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 # Quick start

 To check whether the pipeline and the databases have been properly set up, run the pipeline on a minimal test dataset.
+If you installed the pipeline from source, start at step 3.

 1. Download the test data